2016–17 UEFA Europa League: Round and draw dates

 The schedule of the competition was as follows (all draws were held at the UEFA headquarters in Nyon, Switzerland, unless stated otherwise).

 Matches in the qualifying, play-off, and knockout rounds could also be played on Tuesdays or Wednesdays instead of the regular Thursdays due to scheduling conflicts.

 Qualifying rounds

 In the qualifying rounds and the play-off round, teams were divided into seeded and unseeded teams based on their 2016 UEFA club coefficients, and then drawn into two-legged home-and-away ties.
 Teams from the same association could not be drawn against each other.

 First qualifying round

 The draws for the first and second qualifying round were held on 20 June 2016.
-The first legs were played on 28 and 30 June, and the second legs were played on 5, 6 and 7 July 2016.

 Second qualifying round

-The first legs were played on 14 July, and the second legs were played on 20 and 21 July 2016.

 Third qualifying round

 The draw for the third qualifying round was held on 15 July 2016.
-The first legs were played on 28 July, and the second legs were played on 3 and 4 August 2016.

 Play-off round

 The draw for the play-off round was held on 5 August 2016.
 The first legs were played on 17 and 18 August, and the second legs were played on 25 August 2016.